 It’s not complicated, it shouldn’t be seen as a burden on your time and it shouldn’t be a chore either.
 It can be fun to write blogs, and doing so turns you into an instant author.
 Your mother will be proud.
 Your clients will be impressed.
 Your bank manager will be delighted and your contemporaries will wish they’d thought of it first.

-You need somewhere for your blog posts to be available for people to read, of course.
-This should initially be your own website but also posted on other online platforms such as LinkedIn and Facebook (if you use Facebook for business).
+You will need somewhere for your blog posts to be available for people to read, of course.
+This should initially be your own website.
+However, other online platforms such as LinkedIn and Facebook (if you use Facebook for business), or even Medium, provide an excellent source of new readers.
 Posting your blog posts to your website (no stamps required) and sharing them through social media is part & parcel of your own content marketing strategy.

 Content marketing is basically the creation of material (such as your blog posts) tailored to a specific target audience (your existing or prospective customers) which is then shared using mainly, but not exclusively, the Internet, in order to create interest in you and/or your business.